 It should reach to around 8m eventually, with a similar spread.
 Whilst the branches have the most unusual upright form, the twigs themselves are pendulous, rather like a silver birch.
 The single, shell-pink flowers open from red buds in mid spring

 Some flowering cherry trees spread outwards more than they grow upwards and Prunus 'Shirofugen' is one example of these.
 Its a glorious flowering cherry that matures as a small to medium sized tree.
 Its maximum height is around 8m, with a spread of 10m.
 So, it needs space to stretch out its branches.
 This will enable a great view of the pale pink double blossom.
 Beautiful.

 It is also a spreading tree, growing to a width of maybe 10m, with a height of up to 8m.
 The picture speaks for itself.

 Need something a little smaller?
 There are many people who have small gardens or even courtyards and there's no reason why they shouldn't enjoy a blossom-fest too!

-Consider Prunus Shogetsu (above) which is also called Blushing Bride because of its wonderful white double flowers which are blushed with pink.
-It grows to a height of around 5m, with a wider spread of up to 8m.
+It grows to a height of only around 5m, with a wider spread of up to 8m.
 It could create a rather charming canopy in a courtyard.
 Always consider the root growth, however.
 Raised beds provide an option for those without much space.

-Then theres Prunus Yoshino (above), often called the Yoshino cherry and also the weeping Yoshino.
-It's a pendulous, weeping tree with single white or very pale pink flowers.
+It's a pendulous, weeping tree with single white or very pale pink flowers (pictured above).
 This small tree reaches a height of up to 5m.
-Ideal for a small space, you could even put a seat underneath in readiness for a shady retreat in summer!
+Ideal for a small space, you could even put a seat underneath in readiness for a shady retreat in summer.
+Bliss.